-The charitable donations he collected on his ill-fated trans-continental bike tour in Canada will be used to establish a Bud Steiner - Memorial Scholarship tions Steiner and student Robert Booth had solicited for the pro-ject.
-Those contributions will be bolstered by a new round of do-nations that are being made as memorials to Steiner.
+University News Service The charitable donations he collected on his ill-fated transcontinental bike tour in Canada will be used to establish a Bud Steiner Memorial Scholarship Fund.
+Fred Leafgren made the announcement during a memo-rial service for Steiner in Michelson Hall on June 25th.
+About \$14,000 has been received as the result of contributions Steiner and student Robert Booth had solicited for the project.
+Those contributions will be bolstered by a new round of do-nations that are being made as memorials to Steiner. memorials to Steiner.
+Contributions are'being re-ceived by the UWSP Foundation in the Old Main Building.
+Karen Englehard, acting di-rector of the foundation, said meetings will be held later to establish criteria for awards that are expected to be made Steiner memorialized by scholarship fund